Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 Updating the network driver to the latest version ensures that your computer has the most up-to-date software to establish a stable and reliable network connection.

-This can address any compatibility issues, bug fixes, or performance improvements that may have been causing the inability to connect without a VPN.
+This can address any compatibility issues, bug fixes, or performance improvements that may be why you have no internet when the VPN is off.

 However, the general process remains consistent across most versions.

 A VPN kill switch automatically blocks your internet access when your VPN connection drops.
 This protects your privacy and security by preventing any data leaks or IP address exposure.